prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/13-use-tools-to-optimize-power-bi-performance.md

 	![](../images1/dp-500-lab13-(13).png)

-    *If you do not have the **Sales Analysis - Use tools to optimize Power BI performance** starter file open, you will not be able to connect.
-Be sure the file is open.*
+    >**Note**: If you do not have the **Sales Analysis - Use tools to optimize Power BI performance** starter file open, you will not be able to connect.
+Be sure the file is open.

 1. If necessary, maximize the DAX Studio window.